USSBA/terraform-aws-easy-fargate/examples/efs/README.md

 3 directories, 5 files
 ```

-If you run it again (at least 1 minute later), the final tree will look like:
+When it runs again (5 minutes later), the final tree in the logs will look like:

 ```shell
 + tree /mnt